Get Ready for 2021-2022

 NO CHILD LEFT BEHIND (NCLB) ANNUAL MEASURABLE ACHIEVEMENT OBJECTIVES (AMAOS) UNDER TITLE III, PART A

-Parents, please for an important message regarding AMAOS.
+Parents, please click on ghe links below for an important message regarding AMAOS.

 Spanish translation - Spanish Parent Letter